Explosive Engineering Minor Program

 There are very few academic explosive engineering programs worldwide.
-In fact, Colorado School of Mines is the only educational institution that offers an explosive engineering minor program in the U.S.A.
+The Colorado School of Mines is one of a few educational institutions that offers an explosive engineering minor program in the U.S.A.
 Developed in the CSM tradition of combining academic education with hands-on experience, this minor program will prepare students for new and developing applications involving the use of explosives in the mining and materials engineering, underground construction, oil and gas operations, demolition, homeland security, military, forensic investigations, manufacturing and material synthesis.

 With the proper program development of courses and basic knowledge in explosive engineering, students enrolled in this program will discover and gain insight into the exciting industrial applications of explosives, selection of explosives, and the correct and safe use of the energetic materials.
 With the help of the program advisor, the students will design and select the proper course sequence and complete hands-on research project under the supervision of a faculty advisor.

-A total of 12 credit hours are needed to complete the Area of Special Interest in Explosive Engineering Program.
+A total of 18 credit hours are needed to complete the Explosive Engineering Minor Program.
 This is the preferred route for students that would like to specialize in explosive engineering.
 The first three (required) courses will provide the students with basic knowledge in explosive engineering.
-And the forth course will provide the students with mining applications such for surface, underground or underground construction.
-No more than 3 credit hours used for the ASI may be required for the degree-granting program in which the student is graduating.
+The subsequent courses will give students a view into the mining and geotechnical applications of explosive engineering, such as with surface mining, underground mining, or underground construction.

 Required for all students: